 He turned his attention to developing mines that could be deployed in waterways.
 And he took part in the siege at Yorktown as a captain in the Corps of Sappers and Miners.

 Lee went on to fight with Washington’s army in Trenton, Monmouth and Brandywine.
-At Brandywine, the story is told that the handle of his sword was shot away and several balls penetrated his coat.
+At Brandywine, according to one story, the British shot away his sword handle and several balls penetrated his coat.
 He returned to Connecticut after the war and died in 1821 in Old Lyme.

 Bushnell had a more curious ending.
 Following the war, he travelled to France.
 He attempted for many years to find backing for his submarine with the hope of improving it.
 But the submarine, at that time, was viewed as too experimental and not a likely success.
 Some even ridiculed the idea.